jamesdvance/jamesdvance.github.io/_projects/1_project.md

 related_publications: false
 ---

-# PlanYouMeals (2017 - 2020)

 PlanYourMeals was a passion project that grew out of a frustration with the available options (MyFitnessPal, MyFitnessPal, EatThisMuch) for tracking and planning nutrient-precise meals.
-Eventually, I created a React-frontend, Django-backend web application, powered by a standalone optimization (as in mixed integer programming) service.
+Eventually, I created a [React-frontend](https://github.com/jamesdvance/planyourmeals_react), [Django-backend web application](https://github.com/jamesdvance/planyourmealsapi), powered by a [standalone optimization](https://github.com/jamesdvance/planyourmealsapi/tree/master/autoplanner) (as in mixed integer programming) service.
 It has a wide breadth of features:
 * Precise meal plans across breakfast, lunch, dinner, and snacks for a single day, multiple days or an entire week
 * Ability to search and log meals, then complete the remaining meals to fit the nutrient goals
 * Ability to select and deselect nutrients, not just macros, for each solve